Evaluation Methodologies in Software Protection Research: Introduction

 This and related issues were discussed extensively at the 2019 Dagstuhl Seminar on Software Protection Decision Support and Evaluation Methodologies~\cite{2019_software_protection_decision_support_and_evaluation_methodologies_dagstuhl_seminar_19331}.
-Most participants felt that there is a lack of good benchmarks for measuring the strength of software protections, and that the significance and validity of evaluations of proposed methods remains unclear.
-The fact that this gut feeling and (collective) subjective concern based on anecdotal experience was not backed up with systematic research motived us to perform this survey.
-Our overall goals are to validate whether the mentioned concerns really exist, to draw a clear picture of the currently used methods to evaluate software protections, and to identify challenges and outline directions for better comparability and reproducibility of publications in the field of software protections.
+Most participants felt that there is a lack of good benchmarks for measuring the strength of SPs, and that the significance and validity of evaluations of proposed methods remains unclear.
+The fact that this gut feeling and (collective) subjective concern based on anecdotal experience was not backed up with systematic research motivated us to perform this survey.
+Our overall goals are to validate whether the mentioned concerns really exist, to draw a clear picture of the currently used methods to evaluate SPs, and to identify challenges and outline directions for better comparability and reproducibility of publications in the field of SP.

-To that extent, we systematically analyze the content and especially the evaluation sections of publications on software protection and code analysis that target software confidentiality.
+To that extent, we systematically analyze the content and especially the evaluation sections of publications on SP and code analysis that target software confidentiality.
 In other words, we focus on publications on the topics of obfuscation and deobfuscation and techniques to perform and prevent analysis of software and malware.
 Despite limiting the scope of our literature review in this way, with an initial set of \totalBeforeSelection{} publications and an in-depth analysis of \totalPapers{} papers, it is by far the largest literature study in this field to date.